mangodairy/mytest/_Kubernetes/KubernetesPart6_service-2.md

 Pods are running on node-2 and node-3.
 The corresponding IP is '192.168.50.12' and '192.168.50.13'.
 We will see this IP from my laptop browser.
 {: style="text-align: justify;"}

-{% include figure image_path="/assets/images/unsplash-image-10.jpg" alt="Image 1" caption="What happened? the Nginx welcome page is not showing!" %}
 <figure>
   <img src="/assets/images/kuberneties/Introduction/Service/Service-01.png" alt="Image 1">
   <figcaption>What happened? the Nginx welcome page is not showing!</figcaption>